 the gifted and talented is an inspirational and rewarding challenge.
 Gifted learners tend to show characteristics that differ from their peers in every area of function: cognitive, affective, physical and intuitive.

-Offered completely online, UC Irvine Extension's Gifted and Talented Education Specialized Studies program will help you develop a new skill set and gain a deeper understanding of the needs and issues of this diverse group of students.
+Offered completely online, UCI Division of Continuing Education's Gifted and Talented Education Specialized Studies program will help you develop a new skill set and gain a deeper understanding of the needs and issues of this diverse group of students.

 This teacher-focused program is also aligned with CAG, NAGC, and state standards of excellence.